Florida Senate: Qualifications

 Florida legislators must be at least twenty-one years old, an elector and resident of their district, and must have resided in Florida for at least two years prior to election.

 Legislative session

 Each year during which the Legislature meets constitutes a new legislative session.

-Committee weeks

-Legislators start committee activity in September of the year prior to the regular legislative session.
-Because Florida has a part-time legislature, this is necessary to allow legislators time to work their bills through the committee process, prior to the regular session.

 Regular legislative session

 The Florida Legislature meets in a 60-day regular legislative session each year.
 Regular sessions in odd-numbered years must begin on the first Tuesday after the first Monday in March.
 Under the State Constitution, the Legislature can begin even-numbered year regular sessions at a time of its choosing.

-Prior to 1991, regular sessions began in April.
-Senate Joint Resolution 380 (1989) proposed to the voters a constitutional amendment (approved November 1990) that shifted the starting date of regular sessions from April to February.
-Subsequently, Senate Joint Resolution 2606 (1994) proposed to the voters a constitutional amendment (approved November 1994) shifting the start date to March, where it remains.
-The reason for the "first Tuesday after the first Monday" requirement stems back to the time when sessions began in April.
-Sessions could start any day from April 2 through April 8, but never on April 1 -- April Fool's Day.
-In recent years, the Legislature has opted to start in January in order to allow lawmakers to be home with their families during school spring breaks, and to give more time ahead of the legislative elections in the Fall.

-Organizational session

-On the fourteenth day following each general election, the Legislature meets for an organizational session to organize and select officers.

 Special session

 Special legislative sessions may be called by the governor, by a joint proclamation of the Senate president and House speaker, or by a three-fifths vote of all legislators.
 During a special session, the Legislature may only address legislative business that is within the purpose or purposes stated in the proclamation calling the session.